MarlenaMakosza/marlenamakosza/README.md

 ✔ **AI Tools:** Claude Code

 ### 🎯 What I’m Working On
-🔹 **Character relationships** – Visualizing relationships between characters (mainlny for gamemasters, writers and character builders)
 🔹 **[LLM-God](https://github.com/czhou578/llm-god)** – Contributing in app "One to rule them all" for popular LLM models.
+🔹 ON HOLD **Character relationships** – Visualizing relationships between characters (mainlny for gamemasters, writers and character builders)
 🔹 ON HOLD - **JS-TS-tools-config-example** – example of configs for TS/JS tools
 <!--
 🔹 **Student Simulator** - game like Undertale graphic